gadget-inc/shopify-webhook-schemas/Readme.md

 // ...
 ```

+### Editorialization

+This repo includes some inferred types beyond what Shopify's docs offer based on observed data in the wild.
+Shopify's example payloads are the ground truth, but they often include `null` for field values, so we have to guess what the real type of the value is.
+If you believe there to be an error, please open a PR adjusting the overrides in `src/scrape.ts`.

 ### Refreshing

 Run `pnpm x src/scrape.ts` to re-scrape Shopify's docs.
 See `src/scrape.ts` for the logic and the overrides.

+Add new exemplars in in the `exemplars/` directory, and then run `pnpm x src/anonymize-exemplars.ts` to remove any PII.